 I indicated early on that my household was closing in on a milestone.

-Well, this happened a week into October!
+Well, this happened a week into October of 2017!
 For clarification purposes, I count milestones by 100k increases.
 This allows the commemorating event to likely only come once a year.
 It makes it all the more exciting when it happens.

-I was contemplating how I would write about this milestone without giving out the actual total amount of the balances.
-As I mentioned in my monthly financial reviews, the reveal of actual balances may come with time, but I’m certainly not there yet.
-I decided that documenting it as another increase in 100k would have the same effect.
+I was contemplating how I would write about this milestone without giving out the actual amount of the balances.
+I decided that documenting it as another 100k increase would have a similar impact.

 With my prolonged work absence, I wasn’t sure that a milestone would occur in 2017.
-As the months progressed throughout this year, as an investor, I gathered that this was going to be a record-breaking year in terms of the markets.
+As the months progressed throughout 2017, as an investor, I gathered that it was going to be a record-breaking year in terms of the markets.

 As a result, in early October, my household hit our next 100k increase in net worth.